douglasdavis/numpydoc.el/README.md

   automatically formatted insertions from minibuffer prompt).
 - [docstr](https://github.com/jcs-elpa/docstr): Docstring insertion
-  support for any programming language, including NumPy style Python (it has a programmable interface).
+  support for any programming language, including NumPy style Python (it has a programmable interface but requires a bit more setup to get the utility provided `numpydoc.el`).